 This festive holiday-themed virtual team building activity is a perfect addition to any office holiday party.
 It’s all about working collaboratively to tackle a variety of physical, cerebral, and skills-based challenges, such as:

-• Elf Yourself – Each team member needs to create the most unique gift you can using only the items available to you.
+- Elf Yourself: Each team member needs to create the most unique gift they can using only the items available to them.
 Snap a photo of everyone showcasing their gifts.

 Each team will compete to complete as many challenges as possible, earning points along the way.
 Whichever has the most points when time runs out will be crowned the Virtual Holiday Hijinks Champions!